fastnsilver/cibox/docs/FAQ.md

 ### Q: How do I shutdown a running factory-vm?

 A: Open a shell.
 Open a shell.
 Execute `vagrant global-status`.
 Review list.
 Select id.
-Execute `vagrant halt <id>` where `<id>` is the id of the base box you want to remove.
+Execute `vagrant halt <id>` where `<id>` is the id of the base box you want to shutdown.